dv-qa/dv-portfolio/README.md

 # dv-portfolio

-# Hello! 👋 I'm Dina – a Junior QA Tester
+# Hello! 👋 I'm Dina – a Junior QA Tester | Connect with me on LinkedIn: www.linkedin.com/in/dina-vīgante-18ba7332

 I have strong knowledge of software testing fundamentals, documentation, defect management, and testing processes.
 I am actively learning practical testing skills, tools, and preparing for a career in QA.